joanroig/nitools/README.md

 Pre-built executables for **Windows** and **macOS** are available on the [Releases page](https://github.com/joanroig/nitools/releases).

+### 🛠️ Usage

+For a detailed user guide, including GUI screenshots and step-by-step instructions, please refer to the [User Guide](docs/GUIDE.md).

 ## ✨ Overview

 **NITools** is an unofficial, **multi-platform** suite of tools designed to **bulk extract, convert, and repurpose Native Instruments content** for broader workflows.